 When you call Better Termite & Pest Control for help with spiders, here’s generally what you can expect, following The Better Method:

-1. Expert Phone Consultation: You’ll speak directly with one of our licensed technicians – no call centers.
-We’ll discuss the spider problem, answer questions about how to get rid of spiders, and provide a plan and quote tailored to your home, perhaps in areas like Falls Church or Silver Spring.
+Expert Phone Consultation: You’ll speak directly with one of our licensed technicians - no call centers.
+We’ll discuss the spider problem, answer questions about how to get rid of spiders, and provide a plan and quote tailored to your home, whether you’re in Falls Church or Silver Spring.

-4. Seasonal Protection Plan: For ongoing spider control, we recommend quarterly visits.
+Seasonal Protection Plan: For ongoing spider control, we recommend tri-annual visits (three times per year).
 These maintain the exterior barrier, address seasonal pest pressures, and include further de-webbing as needed.
 This consistent care is crucial to keep spiders away.

 This comprehensive process aims not just for immediate spider removal but for long-term prevention, helping you rid your home of spiders.